bigbluebutton/bbb-install/README.md

   * Ensure that your server meets the [minimal server requirements](http://docs.bigbluebutton.org/install/install.html#minimum-server-requirements)
   * Configure a fully qualified domain name (FQDN), such as `bbb.example.com`, that resolves to the external IP address of the server.

-To setup a FQDN, you need to purchase a domain name from a domain name system (DNS) provider, such as [GoDaddy](https://godaddy.com) or [Network Solutions](https://networksolutions.com).
+To set up a FQDN, you need to purchase a domain name from a domain name system (DNS) provider, such as [GoDaddy](https://godaddy.com) or [Network Solutions](https://networksolutions.com).
 Once purchased, you'll use the web tools provided by the DNS provider to create an `A Record` that resolves to the public IP address of your BigBlueButton server.
-(Check the DNS provider's documentation for details on how to setup the `A Record`.)
+(Check the DNS provider's documentation for details on how to set up the `A Record`.)

 With a FQDN domain name place, you can then pass a few additional parameters to `bbb-install.sh` to have it:

   * Request and install a 4096 bit TLS/SSL certificate from Let's Encrypt (we love Let's Encrypt), and (optionally)
-  * Install and configure [Greenlight](http://docs.bigbluebutton.org/greenlight/gl-overview.html) to provide a simple front-end for users to enable them to setup rooms, hold online sessions, and manage recordings.
+  * Install and configure [Greenlight](http://docs.bigbluebutton.org/greenlight/gl-overview.html) to provide a simple front-end for users to enable them to set up rooms, hold online sessions, and manage recordings.
 (Greenlight also lets you, the administrator, manage user accounts within Greenlight).

 Once the BigBlueButton server is configured with an TLS/SSL certificate, your users can use FireFox and Chrome (recommended browsers) to access and share their audio, video, and screen in a BigBlueButton session via WebRTC.